donkuri/learn-mathematics/index.md

 # Part II: Electives

 In this part, we gives a few potential electives an undergraduate mathematics student might take.
 Most of these are graduate-level, but if you have done the previous part, you are more than prepared for graduate-level classes.
-Sadly, this is also where my biases will start to show, I can only talk about things I have seen myself.
+Sadly, this is also where my biases will start to show.
+In some cases, I will mention books I have only looked at rapidly.
 There are many, many topics I do not know about or have never studied (especially at a graduate-level).
+This means that some recommendations are there in part due to community support and/or through someone who recommended it to me.
+I believe it is better to have them up rather than nothing, because it's at least a place to start.

-In turn, some topics I have studied deeper (like algebraic geometry and symplectic topology) will have more references and topics covered.
-If you are interested in subjects not covered here, it doesn't mean I don't like them or I do not consider them important, it is simply that I have not personally had the chance to study them yet.
+In turn, some topics I have studied deeper (like geometry, analysis and especially algebra) will have more references and more topics will be discussed.
+If you are interested in subjects not covered here, it doesn't mean I don't like them or I do not consider them important, it is simply that I have not seen anything about them yet.

 ## Analysis